 Exceptional issues or concerns may be referred by the CNA, or by individual entities (with a courtesy copy to the CNA), to the CRTC staff for resolution.

-In a situation where the Relief Date is on or after the Projected Exhaust Date (PED), the quantity of CO Codes that may be assigned to a CO Code Applicant prior to the end of the Jeopardy Condition (i.e. 66 days prior to the Relief Date) shall be limited to the quantity forecasted by the CO Code Applicant in its most recent NRUF forecast submitted prior to the Jeopardy Condition being declared by the CNA (if no previous NRUF was submitted, then the previous forecast will be deemed to be zero codes).
+In a situation where the Relief Date is on or after the PED, the quantity of CO Codes that may be assigned to a CO Code Applicant prior to the end of the Jeopardy Condition (i.e. 66 days prior to the Relief Date) shall be limited to the quantity forecasted by the CO Code Applicant in its most recent NRUF forecast submitted prior to the Jeopardy Condition being declared by the CNA (if no previous NRUF was submitted, then the previous forecast will be deemed to be zero codes).
 When making requests to obtain CO Codes prior to the end of the Jeopardy Condition (i.e. 66 days prior to the Relief Date), the CO Code Applicant may change the Exchange Area or the month when the CO Code assignment is required, provided a new J-NRUF and explanation accompanies the application.
 The control imposed by this option may be relaxed if subsequent J-NRUFs defer the PED to after the Relief Date.
 CO Codes that become available for assignment due to future reduced demand from other current and prospective CO Code Holders may be assigned at the discretion of CRTC staff.

-If the CNA determines that the implementation of the JCP has not extended the PED of the NPA beyond the Relief Date, the CNA will consult with CRTC staff and further CO Code conservation and assignment procedures may be ordered by the Commission (e.g., rationing, lottery, etc.).
+If the CNA determines that the implementation of the JCP has not extended the Projected Exhaust Date of the NPA beyond the Relief Date, the CNA will consult with CRTC staff and further CO Code conservation and assignment procedures may be ordered by the Commission (e.g., rationing, lottery, etc.).

+.

 Supplementary form for a Growth CO Code Application – Page 1 of 2 – Telephone Number Utilization Report

 This form is required with each request for an Additional Code for Growth in an NPA where a Jeopardy Condition is in effect.
 It should be submitted to the CNA together with the Part 1 and Appendix B forms that are required for an application for an Additional Code for Growth.
 See the Part 1 form for information on how and where to submit the form.